THU-CVlab/JMedSegV2/README.md

 ## Run via GUI
-Run 'gui.py',then you can operate by GUI
+Run 'gui.py',then you can operate by GUI.

 <img src='img/ui.png' width=500>

 You can click 'Load' button to load the CT images you want to seg, then choose your train model.